mhilbrunner/foundryvtt-dnd5e-lang-de/README.md

 the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) licenses, whichever you prefer.

-In regards to Foundry, this is a work under the Limited License Agreement for module development, aus outlined [here](https://foundryvtt.com/article/license/).
+Regarding Foundry, this is a work under the Limited License Agreement for module development, as outlined [here](https://foundryvtt.com/article/license/).

 SRD content is licensed from Wizards of the Coast under the terms of the Open Gaming License (OGL), as outlined